 - Purposes: Eggs, meat, fertilizer, bug control.

 - Space requirement: 12-inch cube nest box, 3 square ft. indoor, 15 square ft. outdoor space per bird

 Similar to searching for goat breeds, you’ll need to keep in mind what your intended purpose for chickens is: meat, eggs, or both?
 Again, remember to research the weather hardiness for breeds to avoid health problems and fatalities due to weather exposure.

-My flock was composed of unique breeds so I could have a rainbow of different colored eggs, as well as friendly hens.
-I’ve made up a list for the best egg layers, meat producers, and hybrid birds.
+My flock is composed of unique breeds so I could have a rainbow of different colored eggs, as well as friendly hens.
+I’ve made up a list of the best egg layers, meat producers, and hybrid birds.